Harriet Hageman: Other positions

 Hageman is a vocal supporter of the fossil fuel industry, saying at an August 2022 campaign event that coal is an "affordable, clean, acceptable resource that we all should be using".

 Speaking about presumptive Democratic presidential candidate Kamala Harris in July 2024, Hageman called Harris "a DEI hire" (a reference to diversity, equity, and inclusion initiatives) who is "intellectually, just really kind of the bottom of the barrel".

 Syria

-In 2023, Hageman was among 47 Republicans to vote in favor of H. Congressional Resolution 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+In 2023, Hageman was among 47 Republicans to vote in favor of House Concurrent Resolution 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Personal life

 Hageman is married to Cheyenne-based medical malpractice defense attorney John Sundahl.
 She is a Protestant.